Usage with React Query

 ... #

-If there are connections between the entities (for example, the Country entity has a field-list of City entities), then you can use an experimental approach to organized cross-imports via @x-notation or consider the alternative solution below.
+If there are connections between the entities (for example, the Country entity has a field-list of City entities), then you can use the public API for cross-imports or consider the alternative solution below.

 Alternative solution β keep it in sharedβ